priyanshupatwari/priyanshupatwari/README.md

 - I am a future full-stack developer, currently I'm focusing on the backend.

 - I'm **fun to work with**, I always like to **learn new things** from others as much as helping others **solve their problems** 🚀
-- Ask me about anything related to JS, React, Next.js .(After googling it 😜😌)
+- Ask me about anything related to JS, React, Next.js.
 ---

 ## **Languages and Tools I Know**: